ansys/pymotorcad/doc/source/index.rst

 Motor-CAD, to launch or connect with a Motor-CAD instance, locally or from a remote machine via HTTP.

-PyMotorCAD allows allows the user to programmatically create, interact with and control a Motor-CAD model, with or without using the Motor-CAD GUI.
+PyMotorCAD allows the user to programmatically create, interact with and control a Motor-CAD model, with or without using the Motor-CAD GUI.
 Motor-CAD automation can be achieved by scripts, either internally via the Motor-CAD Scripting tab or ran externally.